Show Us the Contracts Tracker

 The KES 450 billion (USD 4.2 billion) SGR is the most expensive infrastructure project in Kenya’s history, and was financed mostly via loans through the Export-Import Bank of China.
 President Uhuru Kenyatta promised to release the contracts in 2018, but has yet to follow through.

 Despite the enormous cost to Kenyan taxpayers, agreements and studies related to the project and its financing have never been made public.
+(This became even more alarming in mid-2023 when a former government auditor alleged massive fraud in the SGR financing, including a possible overpayment of Ksh 777 billion)

 Our petition argues that Kenya’s Constitution prohibits confidential contracts for infrastructure projects like the SGR, which demand public participation and accountability.
 Kenyans have a right to know how their taxes are being spent, to participate in those decisions and to hold their government accountable.
 We can’t participate if we don’t have the basic information with which to form our opinions.